-The retail loyalty cards we manage typically provide cardholders with rewards in the form of merchandise discounts that are earned by achieving a pre-set spending level on their private label credit card or Dual Card.
-The merchandise discounts can be mailed to the cardholder, accessed online, or may be immediately redeemable at the partner's store.
+The retail loyalty programs we manage typically provide cardholders with rewards in the form of merchandise discounts that are earned by achieving a pre-set spending level on their private label credit card, Dual Card or general purpose co-branded credit card.
+The merchandise discounts can be mailed to the cardholder, accessed digitally, or may be immediately redeemable at the partner's store.
 Other programs provide cash back or reward points, which are redeemable for a variety of products or awards.
 These loyalty programs are designed to generate incremental purchase volume per customer, while reinforcing the value of the card to the customer and strengthening customer loyalty.
-In the future, we intend to offer loyalty programs to customers that utilize non-credit payment types such as cash, debit or check.
+We continue to provide loyalty programs to customers that utilize non-credit payment types such as cash, debit or check.
 These multi-tender loyalty programs will allow our partners to market to an expanded customer base, and allow us access to additional prospective cardholders.